JNavas2/Text-Case-Changer/README.md

 * [Firefox](https://addons.mozilla.org/en-US/firefox/addon/text-case-changer/) (desktop & Android)

 **Support**: Open a GitHub Issue to report a **bug** or make a **suggestion**.
+* Firefox is not supported (due to Mozilla policies).

 **Notes**:
 1. Undo (Ctrl+Z) can often be used to revert changes.